HaoLi12345/interactive_seg/README.md

 For each subject, the Dice is derived from the mean of all classes. <br />
 For each class, the Dice of the last iteration (iter=6)

+The results are computed using cropped ground truths.
+Please refer to test.py

 ## execution time

 **around 2 seconds** per image with 10 classes, i.e., 128 as input size and a total iteration of 6 for each class.